therealsphinx/support.balsamiq.com/content/plugins/atlassianldap.md

 ---
-title: How to Use Both the Confluence and JIRA Server Plugins and Manage My Users via LDAP
+title: How to Use Both the Confluence Server and JIRA Server Plugins and Manage My Users via LDAP
 date: '2015-05-09T14:46:35.000+00:00'
 weight: 100